grafana/tempo-operator/docs/operator/feature-gates.md

 <p>If BuiltInCertManagement is enabled, you don&rsquo;t need to create this secrets manually.</p>

 <p>Some considerations when enable mTLS:
-- If JaegerUI is enabled, it won´t be protected by mTLS as it will be considered a public face component.
+- If JaegerUI is enabled, it won&rsquo;t be protected by mTLS as it will be considered a public facing component.
 - If JaegerUI is not enabled, HTTP Tempo API won´t be protected, this will be considered public faced component.